 Students pursuing a career in architecture typically earn a graduate degree, such as a Professional Master of Architecture.
-Master's degree programs in architecture can take between two and three years to complete depending on a student's undergraduate preparation.
-Master's degree programs often include an internship or off-campus program in the curriculum.
-These programs include advanced courses in topics like:
+Master's programs in architecture take between two and three years to complete depending on a student's undergraduate preparation.
+They often have an internship or off-campus program in the curriculum and include advanced courses like:

 - Digital media